Santiago de Compostela, Rías Baixas, Ribeiro, Ribeira Sacra, Valdeorras, Bierzo & León

 The Coto de Gomariz estate’s history dates back to the 10th century.
 Today the winery is one of the finest producers in the Ribeiro region, sometimes a little forgotten compared to other Galician appellations.
 This family-owned winery has helped vindicate the native grape varieties of Ribeiro and refined techniques for making fine wines from grapes like red Sousón and white Treixadura that were once almost forgotten.
 Coto de Gomariz is a benchmark for Ribeiro and Galician wine as a whole.

-Boat Ride on the River Sil
+Boat Journey on the River Sil

 Take an amazing hour-long boat journey along the river Sil through an impressive canyon with fantastic views of the vineyards on impossible slopes.